django-cms/django-cms/docs/tutorial.rst

 ============

-Right now, your app is statically hooked into the main ``urls.py``, that is not the preferred way in the Django CMS.
+Right now, your app is statically hooked into the main ``urls.py``, that is not the preferred way in the django CMS.
 Ideally you attach your apps to CMS Pages.

 For that purpose you write CMS Apps.
 That is just a small class telling the CMS how to include that app.